 Welcome to Cricky’s Column, a place for my musings on the two games I hold most dear to my heart – cricket and rugby league.
 The blog, which was created in 2015 under the title Round The Wicket, was conceived initially as a vehicle for my writings and opinions on the game I play and have admired since I was a boy.
-It has expanded in recent times, and now contains a dedicated rugby league section formed specifically to house my thoughts on the St George Illawarra Dragons and general RL matters.
+It has expanded in recent times, and now contains a dedicated rugby league section formed specifically to house my thoughts on the St George Illawarra Dragons and general rugby league matters.

 “The key thing was to learn the value of economy with words and to never insult the viewer by telling them what they can already see” – Richie Benaud